legendu-net/blog/misc/content/2019-11-04-use-snap-apps-in-docker.markdown

 Snap app is not
-(and [will probably never be](https://bugs.launchpad.net/snappy/+bug/1841327)) compatible with Docker by default,
+(and [will probably never be](https://bugs.launchpad.net/snappy/+bug/1841327)) compatible with Docker by default.
 However,
 there are some hackings to make snap app to work in Docker.
 Also,